tulians/traffic/README.md

 -   `payment.method`: indicates if the **payment method**.
 -   `amount`: indicates the **number of vehicles** that went through the toll booth at that interval of time, and payed with a given payment method.

-In addition to the previously mentioned columns, two new columns were added to include the geographic position of each toll booth via coordinates, `LAT` and `LONG`.
+In addition to the previously mentioned columns, two new columns were added to include the geographic position of each toll booth via coordinates, `lat` and `long`.
 The values of each coordinate were not provided by the dataset, and had to be manually searched using Google Maps.

 For example: